Proto:Knuckles' Chaotix/1207 Prototype

 - If Vector is holding a character and jumps, there is no running animation like in the final.

-- The line that holds 2 characters together is always blue.
+- The line that holds two characters together is always blue.

 - When clearing a level, "Mechanical Dance" plays instead of "From Party to Party".